void-type/VoidCore/README.md

 A core library for building domain-driven business apps on Asp.Net Core with Single Page Application support.

+WARNING - this project is still in the design phase as a personal project.
+The API is subject to change and the version numbers may fluctuate.
+I will remove this warning when the project reaches a stable state.

 ## Domain Events

 Extract logic from your controller and separate cross-cutting concerns like logging and validation.
 All logic for an event can be put into a single file.